davidsbond/homad/README.md

 * [Prometheus](https://prometheus.io/) - Scrapes metrics from configured services for monitoring purposes.
 * [Traefik](https://traefik.io/) - Reverse proxy & load balancer that allows me to access my applications and issue TLS certificates

+# Custom Applications

+This repository also contains apps I've built for my own nefarious purposes.
+These are listed below:

+* [speed-dial](apps/speed-dial) - A link dashboard for services running in the homelab.

 ### CSI

 Workloads that require persistent storage can use volumes mounted via NFS using the [rocketduck CSI driver](https://gitlab.com/rocketduck/csi-plugin-nfs).